alacroix367/TDI-Proposal/README.md

 **C. Autocorrelation in wind energy output -** Line plot showing that wind energy autocorrelations quickly drop to zero off after ~5hrs, indicating that naive wind energy forecasts (future energy output = current energy output) would only be reliable up to ~2.5hrs in the future.

-**D. Overview of LSTM modeling approach -** Descriptive plot illustrating how historical power and weather were assembled and fed into the LSTM model.

-**E. Time-series LSTM model optimization -** Several line plots showing the progression of model development:
+**D. Time-series LSTM model optimization -** Several line plots showing the progression of model development:
  - addition of more hidden layers did not increase the predictive power of the model
  - dropout layers increased robustness of model to overfitting, but increased training time (n_epochs required to reach minimal loss)
  - regularization also lead to more robust models, with very small alpha

-**F. Model predictions vs naive model -** Line plots and box plots showing LSTM model outperforms naiive predictions across all timescales, especially for predictions made > 48 hrs in advance.
+**E. Model predictions vs naive model -** Line plots and box plots showing LSTM model outperforms naiive predictions across all timescales, especially for predictions made > 48 hrs in advance.

-**G. Quality of predictions of final model -** Scatter plot showing that, up to 2 weeks in advance, cumulative energy generated over a 24hr period tracks closely with the actual energy generated.<br><br>
+**F. Quality of predictions of final model -** Scatter plot showing that, up to 2 weeks in advance, cumulative energy generated over a 24hr period tracks closely with the actual energy generated.<br><br>

 ### 4. Machine Learning